 It can be convenient and easy to check your banking information while you are waiting around in line for coffee.
-After all, that is the whole purposes of free Wi-Fi right?
+After all, that is the whole purpose of free Wi-Fi right?

 It’s there for you to take advantage of it.
 Well, there is nothing wrong with public Wi-Fi, but it isn’t as secure as one would hope.

 Hackers can easily steal your information from these portals because they are not generally encrypted too high.